Graduate Studies in English

 In addition to the automatic registration in the program, the student must register (usually by the internet) for each course taken.

-M.A. by Course Only
+MA by Course Work

 In the M.A. by course work, students complete eight graduate courses.